xingh/docsray-mcp/manage/MCP_REGISTRATION_PLAN.md

    - "Building a Provider-Agnostic MCP Server"
    - "Comparing Document Processing Providers"
    - "OCR in the Age of LLMs"
+   - "Maximum Data Extraction: Getting Everything from PDFs with LlamaParse"
+   - "Comprehensive Document Analysis with AI-Powered Extraction"

 3. **Tutorials**
    - "Extract Data from PDFs with Claude and Docsray"